 The process of choosing a doctor to treat a job-related injury or illness can have a huge impact on the treatment that you receive and the outcome of your workers’ compensation claim.
 Their opinion will carry substantial weight in any review of your disability and its effect on your earning capacity.
 You should be aware that you will need to follow certain requirements under state law to have your medical costs reimbursed by the workers’ compensation insurer.
 Each state imposes its own set of requirements.
 However, these requirements do not apply to emergency care.
 If you need immediate medical attention, you should seek it without worrying about what the workers’ compensation system permits.

 Some states allow a worker to choose their own doctor with minimal restrictions, while other states require a worker to choose a doctor from a list provided by the employer.
 In still other states, a worker must accept the doctor chosen by their employer, although they may have the right to change their doctor later.
-Read more here about changing doctors in the workers’ compensation process.

 Choosing Your Own Doctor